 Day 14: Monday 18 June, Norwich – East Ruston – Wroxham – Norwich

 - Boat Cruise of The Broads, Wroxham

-To complete the day we drive to Wroxham where we board our boat to cruise the Broads and experience first hand the setting of Arthur Ransom’s children’s adventure stories Swallows and Amazons.
+We then drive to Wroxham, where we board our boat to cruise the Broads and experience first hand the setting of Arthur Ransome’s children’s adventure stories Swallows and Amazons.
 We sail along the river Bure and into the network of lakes known as the Norfolk Broads.
 The Broads were regarded as natural elements until the 1960s when Dr Joyce Lambert proved that they were, in fact, artificial, having emerged through the flooding of early peat excavations.
 The Romans first exploited the rich peat beds of the area for fuel, and in the Middle Ages the local monasteries began to excavate the ‘turbaries’ (peat diggings) as a business, selling fuel to Norwich and Great Yarmouth.
 When sea levels rose the pits began to flood.
 Despite the construction of windpumps and dykes, the flooding continued and resulted in the today’s typical Broads, with their reed beds, grazing marshes and wet woodland.
 (Overnight Norwich) BL

 Bury St Edmunds - 6 nights

 Day 15: Tuesday 19 June, Norwich – Otley Hall – Bury St Edmunds